Tactical athlete in combat gear and night vision goggles climbing under load at night

 • Train specifically for occupational load demands

 This makes load carriage a defining feature of tactical training.
 The physiological cost of carried weight is not trivial, and it does not scale evenly across the body.
-Knapik and colleagues (2004) reported that load placed on the extremities is especially expensive, each kilogram added to the foot raises energy expenditure by roughly 7 to 10 percent, far more than the same kilogram carried on the torso.
-That is why ruck training, boot selection, and load distribution are programmed deliberately for tactical athletes rather than treated as an afterthought.
+Knapik and colleagues (2004) found that load placed on the extremities is far more expensive than load on the torso: each kilogram added to the foot raises energy expenditure by 7 to 10 percent, and a load carried on the feet costs five to seven times more energy than the same load carried on the upper body.
+That ratio is why ruck training, boot selection, and load distribution are programmed deliberately for tactical athletes rather than treated as an afterthought.
+Heavy boots are not a minor equipment preference; they are a metabolic tax you pay on every step.
 A hybrid athlete who occasionally does a weighted carry is touching the same stimulus, but rarely trains the sustained, hours-long, armored version that defines the job.

 The Importance of Durability